 - Enid has these sex dreams which disturb her, but which she puts down to mind garbage.

 - Enid has this false memory in which she sees her father sucking a woman’s breast.
 Some people mistakenly use the phrase ‘false memory syndrome‘.
 Avoid that, because it’s not a syndrome in the medical sense.
 False memories are so common that we should in fact consider them a natural mechanism of the human brain.
-I have a few myself.
-I distinctly remember walking around as a young kid at my nana’s motel.
+Doesn’t everyone have a few of these?
+I remember walking around as a young kid at my nana’s motel.
 I encountered one of the cleaning ladies in the linen cupboard.
 Instead of saying hello, she pushed me right over to the ground before walking past me.
 The ‘memory’ is as vivid as any other from my preschool years, but I don’t believe it happened.
 I was far too clingy a child to be walking around the motel complex without my mother, for starters.

 The boys probably told someone about the dead body eventually, or perhaps someone else did.
 In any case, we never find out more about them.
 Their story feels a little like a McGuffin.
 But we can extrapolate what will happen to the boys, because Munro has given us enough to go on with Enid’s backstory, and the description of all the people who use the textbooks, and how people’s lives tend to go in this town after they finish their high school education.